Postdoctoral Training Program in Aging Biology

 The investigators of the Institute have experience and enthusiasm for training postdoctoral fellows and junior faculties.
 Beyond individualized mentorship by top-notch basic and translational researchers, the institute offers mentorship in career development grant writing, presentation skills and provides opportunities for collaboration and networking with researcher within and outside the University.
 The following programs are dedicated to supporting postdoctoral training within the Aging Institute:

-Research Conference Series – This monthly conference will have the mission to educate the scientific community at the University of Pittsburgh about the advancements in the aging biology field.
+Research Seminar Series – This monthly conference will have the mission to educate the scientific community at the University of Pittsburgh about the advancements in the aging biology field.
 Speakers will come not only from the AI and the research partners at the University of Pittsburgh but from across the nation and from overseas.
 All postodocs and junior faculties are required to attend.
 A dedicated session of questions and answers from postdocs is organized with speakers.

 Networking Gathering – The AI sponsors a monthly series of informal discussions to stimulate collaborative research between faculties of the AI and the research partners.
 Presentations will be followed by a gathering to socialize and network.
 All postdocs are highly encouraged to attend this event to allow informal interaction with faculties and familiarize postdocs with the non-scientific skills required to pursue and succeed in an academic career.